White Latin Americans: Nicaragua

-According to a 2014 research published in the journal Genetics and Molecular Biology and to a 2010 research published in the journal "Physical Anthropology", European ancestry predominates in majority of Nicaraguans at 69% genetic contribution, followed by Native American ancestry at 20%, and lastly Northwest African ancestry at 11%, making Nicaragua the country with one of the highest proportion of European ancestry in Latin America.
-Non-genetic self-reported data from the CIA World Factbook consider that Nicaragua's population averages phenotypically at 69% Mestizo/Castizo, 17% White, 9% Afro-Latino and 5% Native American.
+Limited genetic studies have been done on Nicaraguans or those of Nicaraguan descent, finding varying degrees of European admixture in the population.
+A study called "Genomic Components in America's demography" published in 2017, estimates that the average Nicaraguan is of 58% European genetic background, primarily of Spanish (43.63%) but also of German, French, and Italian ancestry; 28% of indigenous American ancestry; and 14% of West African origin.
+Another study published in 2014 in the journal Genetics and Molecular Biology, found a predominance of European ancestry at 69% of the total genetic contribution, followed by Sub-Saharan African ancestry at 20%, and Native American ancestry at 11%, making Nicaragua the country with one of the highest proportion of European ancestry in Latin America.
+A 2021 study of 413 Nicaraguan-Americans who reported all four grandparents born in Nicaragua found an average of 44% European, 44% Indigenous, and 12% African ancestry in the diaspora population.

+Non-genetic self-reported data from the CIA World Factbook consider that Nicaragua's population averages phenotypically at 69% Mestizo/Pardo, 17% White, 9% Afro-Latino and 5% Native American.
 This fluctuates with changes in migration patterns.
 The population is 58% urban as of 2013.

 In the 19th century, Nicaragua experienced a wave of immigration, primarily from Western Europe.
 In particular, families moved to Nicaragua to set up businesses with the money they brought from Europe.
 They established many agricultural businesses, such as coffee and sugarcane plantations, as well as newspapers, hotels, and banks.

-A study called "Genomic Components in America's demography" published in 2017, estimates that the average Nicaraguan is of 58-62% European genetic background, primarily of Spanish (43.63%) but also of German, French, and Italian ancestry; 28% of indigenous American ancestry; and 14% of West African origin.

 Panama

-White Panamanians are 6.7% of the population, with those of Spanish ancestry being in the majority.
+White Panamanians are classified as 6.7% of the population, with those of Spanish ancestry being in the majority.
 Other ancestries includes Dutch, English, French, German, Swiss, Danish, Irish, Greek, Italian, Portuguese, Polish, Russian, and Ukrainian.
 There is also a sizable and influential Jewish community.